 The State of Online Gambling in Texas

 With only one casino, and with a fairly conservative voter base, you'd think that regulation through a Texas online casino law would be off the table.
 But there's a proposal that was introduced to amend the constitution to authorize legal online poker within state lines if poker becomes regulated under federal law.
 The state decided not to pass the proposal in November 2013.
 While the law addressed online poker, Internet casinos in Texas are not included.
-But even without a law, Texas gamblers online have lots of choice in the thousands of real money online casinos that cater to Texas gamblers today.
+But even without a law, Texas gamblers online have lots of choice in the thousands of real money online casinos that cater to Texans from Dallas to Austin today.

 The Future of Texas Casino Gambling